Uttara Kannada: Public transport

 North West Karnataka Transport Corporation (NWKRTC) is the state transport agency in the district.
 The NWKRTC covers all towns and villages of the district.
 There is a good network of public transport which connects the villages to the towns of the district.
 There are regular intra state services to major cities & towns of the state like Bangalore, Mangalore, Shimoga, Mysore, Hubli-Dharwad and Belgaum.
-The Kadama Transport buses of neighboring Goa state provides regular service from Karwar to Mangalore and all part of Goa state.
+The Kadama Transport buses of neighboring Goa state provide regular service from Karwar to Mangalore and all parts of Goa state.
 Kumta, Bhatkal and Sirsi are the main hubs for public transport which provides services to intra-district and intrastate round the clock.

 Many private transport buses also provide services for inter / intra state from the district.
 Bhatkal is the main sector for private transport in the district.
 The NH-66 which passes through the district which connects Panvel near Mumbai to Kerala state, many private buses are plying on this Highway which provides inter-intra state services to places like Bombay, Poona, Kolhapore, Belgaum, Panaji, Margao, Udupi, Mangalore, Bangalore, Mysore, Bhatkal, Kasaragod, Cannanore, Calicut etc.